 At the world’s oldest continuously operating university is one of the most beautiful anatomical theaters.

 The Anatomical Theatre of the Archiginnasio at the University of Bologna in Italy, founded in 1088, is completely carved from spruce with its imposing marble table still in position before the teacher’s chair.
-The theater was started in 1636 and completed in 1737, and although damaged during World War II still appears much as it did when candlelit for dissections of humans and animals alike.
+The theater was started in 1636 and completed in 1737.
+And although heavily damaged during World War II, it was painstakingly recreated to appear much as it did when candlelit for dissections of humans and animals alike.

 Each corner of the anatomical theater is elaborately decorated.
 Carved sculptures of physicians like Hippocrates stand in niches, while alongside the central teacher’s chair are two “Spellati” — anatomical models with their muscles exposed.
-Up on the ceiling are astrological symbols, and presiding over it all is a representation of anatomy as a woman, who is being offered a thigh bone by an angel.
+In the center of the ceiling is a carved figure of Apollo, surrounded by astrological symbols, and presiding over it all is a representation of anatomy as a woman, who is being offered a thigh bone by an angel.